 - I removed ingredients that were not essential to creating a successful, traditional dish I would proudly serve to any of the wonderful Burgundy wine makers we met.

-- Like a slow cooker beef Bourguignon, this recipe takes time, but the steps are straightforward.
+This recipe takes time, but the steps are straightforward.

 If ever there were an easy beef Bourguignon recipe, this is it!